mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

-# Dynamically Styling Maps
+# Runtime Styling

 Mapbox's runtime styling features allow you direct control over every layer in your maps with code.
-It's now possible create dynamic maps and visualizations that aren't possible with other mobile mapping SDKs.
+It's now possible create dynamic maps and visualizations that aren't possible with other mobile maps SDKs.

-Runtime styling expands upon the design power of Mapbox Studio and exposes all of the same properties and attributes directly to mobile developers in our SDK.
+Runtime styling expands upon the design power of [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and exposes all of the same properties and attributes directly to mobile developers in our SDK.

-Beyond the custom styled maps that you can create with [Mapbox Studio](https://www.mapbox.com/mapbox-studio/), you can now change the look and feel of your map on the fly having maps in your app visually respond to user interaction or or context.
+Beyond the custom styled maps that you can create with Mapbox Studio, you can now change the look and feel of your map on the fly having maps in your app visually respond to user interaction or or context.
 Or leverage the power of OpenGL for highly performant and complex data visualizations.
 Now it's possible to mix in your own data and bring your map to life.

 ## Example use cases